mruby/mruby.github.io/docs/articles/executing-ruby-code-with-mruby.md

 ✔ bytecode can easily be updated by replacing the file

-✘ complex development cycle: programming → compiling (`mrbc`) → testing (`mruby`) → programming
+✘ complex development cycle:
+programming → compiling (`mrbc`) → testing (`mruby`) → programming

 ✘ the `mruby` program and a file system is required

 ## Bytecode (.c)

 This variant is interesting for those who want to integrate Ruby code directly into their C code.
 It will create a C array containg the bytecode which you then have to execute by yourself.

 The first step is to compile the Ruby program.
 This is done by using `mrbc` and its `-B` switch.
 An identifier for the array also has to be given:

 ~~~
 $ mruby/bin/mrbc -Btest_symbol test_program.rb
 ~~~

-This will create a C file called `test_program.c` containing the `test_symbol` array:
+This creates a file called `test_program.c` containing the `test_symbol` array:

 ~~~c
 /* dumped in little endian order.